radgeek/feedwordpress/readme.txt

 	categories.
 This should now be fixed so that the selector will work correctly under both the current versions of WordPress and the 3.0 RC.

+*	MORE PERMISSIVE HANDLING OF FEEDS WITH BAD CONTENT-TYPE HEADERS: One of the small advantages that MagpieRSS had over SimplePie is that it was more tolerant about parsing well-formed feeds that the remote web server happened to deliver with weird or incorrect HTTP Content-type headers.
+	In feeds affected by this problem, the new SimplePie parser would simply fail to find a feed, due to its being led astray by the contents of the Content-type header.
+This version includes an extension to SimplePie's content-type sniffer that offers more permissive handling of the HTTP headers.

 = 2010.0531 =

 *	PERMALINK / CUSTOM FIELDS PROBLEM RESOLVED: An issue in 2010.0528 caused